HMS-Core/hms-video-editor-demo/README.md

 - Screen recorder demo provide basic usage of screen recording.
 There are functions demonstrating usage of start/stop recording and setting configuration.

+- Template creation SDK, which provides the capability of creating and uploading templates.

 Both modes provide one-stop video editing capabilities, such as import, editing, rendering, export, and media resource management.
 These two modes provide high-performance, easy-to-use, and highly compatible interfaces, helping you easily build applications.

 ## Project directory structure